-Pittsburgh’s average Composite Cost of Living Index for the annual average of 2016 was 94, below the benchmark average of 106.4.
+Pittsburgh’s average Composite Cost of Living Index for the first quarter of 2017 was 99.9, below the benchmark average of 106.6.

 The Cost of Living Index measures relative price levels for consumer goods and services in participating areas.
 The average for all participating places, both metropolitan and nonmetropolitan, equals 100, and each participant’s index is read as a percentage of the average for all places.